neelriyer/neelriyer.github.io/_posts/2020-07-12-Recommendation-System-in-Pytorch.md

 ![alt text](/images/pytorch_recommendation/plot_losses.png)

 We finally get a MSE of `0.784105`.
 But it's a very bumpy ride.
 Our loss jumps up and down considerably.
-That said `0.784105` is actually a better score than some of the [LibRec system](https://www.librec.net/release/v1.3/example.html) for collborative filtering.
+That said `0.784105` is actually a better score than the [LibRec system](https://www.librec.net/release/v1.3/example.html) for collborative filtering.
 They were getting `0.91**2 = 0.83` MSE.

-It's also actually better than the model that fastai created in their [colloborative filtering lesson](https://github.com/fastai/course-v3/blob/master/nbs/dl1/lesson4-collab.ipynb).
-They were getting `0.814652` at their lowest.
+It's also actually slightly better than the model that fastai created in their [colloborative filtering lesson](https://github.com/fastai/course-v3/blob/master/nbs/dl1/lesson4-collab.ipynb).
+They were getting `0.814652` MSE.

 # Improvements

 1. We can adjust the size of the embedding by sending in a dictionary called `emb_szs`.
 This could be a useful parameter to adjust.

 2. Content-based recommendation.
 Collaborative filtering is just one method of building a recommendation system.
 [Other methods](https://www.kaggle.com/ibtesama/getting-started-with-a-movie-recommendation-system#Content-Based-Filtering) could be more useful.
 A Content-based system is something I'm keeping in mind.
 That could look at metadata such as cast, crew, genre and director to make recommendations.
 I think some kind of [hybrid](https://www.kaggle.com/rounakbanik/movie-recommender-systems#Movies-Recommender-System) solution would be optimal.
-This would combin a content-based recommendation system and a collaborative filtering system.
+This would combination a content-based recommendation system and a collaborative filtering system.

-3. Collaborative filtering is thwarted by the [cold-start problem](https://en.wikipedia.org/wiki/Cold_start_(recommender_systems).
+3. Collaborative filtering is thwarted by the [cold-start problem](https://www.kdnuggets.com/2019/01/data-scientist-dilemma-cold-start-machine-learning.html).
 To overcome this we could potentially look at the users metadata.
 For example we could look at things like: gender, age, city, time they accessed the site, etc. Just all the things they entered on the sign up form.
 Building a model on that data could be tricky, but if it works well it could be useful.